 The ICIJ Offshore Database shows relationships and networks among people or companies and offshore entities.
 Consider this database like a corporate registry where you can check information about a company and the people who played a role in that entity at a certain point in time.
 Roles include being a director, a shareholder, a beneficial owner, a trustee, among others.

-The sources of this database are three massive leaks received by the International Consortium of Investigative Journalists.
-The largest one comes from Panamanian law firm Mossack Fonseca, one of the world’s top creators of hard-to-trace companies, trusts and foundations, whose inner workings were exposed in the April 2016 Panama Papers investigation.
-The data was originally obtained from an anonymous source by reporters at the German newspaper Süeddeustche Zeitung, who asked ICIJ to organize a global reporting collaboration to analyze the files.
+The Panama Papers data comes from Panamanian law firm Mossack Fonseca, which was one of the world’s top creators of hard-to-trace companies, trusts and foundations, whose inner workings were exposed in the April 2016 Panama Papers investigation.
+The data was originally obtained from an anonymous source by reporters at the German newspaper Süddeutsche Zeitung, who asked ICIJ to organize a global reporting collaboration to analyze the files.

-The Panama Papers data published in this interactive website are records from Mossack Fonseca’s internal client database, including companies incorporated in tax havens and the people behind them.
+Published in this interactive website are records from Mossack Fonseca’s internal client database, including companies incorporated in tax havens and the people behind them.
 This is just a fraction of the complete leak, which amounts to 2.6 TB and 11.5 million files.

 You can also explore entities incorporated through Portcullis Trustnet (now Portcullis) and Commonwealth Trust Limited, two offshore service providers exposed as part of ICIJ’s 2013 Offshore Leaks investigation.
 ICIJ produced the first version of the Offshore Leaks database with Costa Rican newspaper La Nación.